 But this massive hormonal change can also come with side effects such as night sweats—which help your body rid itself of excess fluid from pregnancy and are a reaction to a quick drop in estrogen.

 Night sweats are often shocking and uncomfortable for new moms and can make sleep difficult (hi, soaking wet sheets and chills).
-Moisture-wicking sheets and time (usually, night sweats start to taper off around six weeks) can help you feel more comfortable.

 Another reason why your sheets will find their way into your laundry pile faster than usual: When your milk “comes in” a few days postpartum, you’ll likely notice engorgement and leaking.